hanhanwu/Hanhan_Penetration_Testing_Practice/Machine_Learning_in_Penetration_Test/ReadMe.md

 * [Deep Pwning][14] - evaluates the robustness of the machine learning models against the adversarial machine learning
 * [Foolbox][12] - used to fool neural network
   * [Supported attacks][13]
-    * It seems that it's [decision based attacks][16] are better, since they will try to guarantee the changed image will be misclassified.
-I tried some gradient based, the changed images can still be classified correctly.
+    * It sounded like its [decision based attacks][16] maybe better, some of them won't stop until the changed imaged has been classified.
+However, when I tried to use Keras to predict the adversarial image, they can still be predicted correctly, which means the adversarial work failed.
+Or some attacks are very very slow, could not see and end.
   ![foolbox attacks](https://github.com/hanhanwu/Hanhan_Penetration_Testing_Practice/blob/master/Machine_Learning_in_Penetration_Test/foolbox_attacks.PNG)
 * [EvadeML][15] - it is an evolutionary framework based on genetic programming, for automatically finding variants that evade detection by machine learning based malware classifiers.
   * Its website: https://evademl.org/